AmadeusQQ/behavioral-cloning/README.md

     - Connections: 1

 # train-model
 Get all samples from the driving log.
-Split samples 80% / 20% into train and validation set.
+Split samples 80% / 20% into train and validation set to test if model is over fitting.
+Shuffle samples to reduce order bias.
+Flip image to generate more samples and reduce left and right turn bias.

 # evaluate-model
 Rubric: https://review.udacity.com/#!/rubrics/432/view